Artanejp/common_source_project-fm7/readme_fm7.txt

      Especially 400 line card and 2HD FDDs are still not implement, because I don't have these boards.
   c.
 FM-8 is *not* implement, I have no document, now.
+     I'll implement this.
   d.
 FM77AV is mostly working.
   e.
-Now, implementing FM77AV40/EX, mostly working with DMA and
-     hardware window, but some softwares are still not working well. e.g: FM77AV40SX Nyumon Disk.
+FM77AV40/EX is mostly working.
   f.
-Implemented hidden message of FM77AV's keyboard [3], but real time
+Implemented hidden message of FM77AV's keyboard [3].
-     key scanning does't work well at some situation , yet.
+  g.
+Implemented saving/loading state feature, mostly working.

+  If you need more informations, see RELEASENOTE and reame_by_artane.txt .

   [3] I implemented hidden message faster than XM7 :-)